Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Neighborhood-based opinion models and network adaptation

 Suppose that $i$ and $j$ are the two nodes that are attached (i.e., incident) to a chosen edge.
 They update their opinions according to the rule \begin{widetext}

 \end{widetext} where the distance $d_{\text{NBC}}(i,j) = |x_i(t) - \frac{\sum_k A_{jk} w_k x_k(t)}{|\Gamma_j|}|$ and $w_k$ is the weight of node $k$.
-Node weights can take a variety of possible values and heterogenous node weights can capture ideas like heterogeneous importances or activity levels~\cite{li2022bounded}, but we suppose for simplicity that $w_k = 1$ for all $k$.
-The \textit{neighborhood-tuning parameter} $\sigma \in [0,1]$ controls the relative weights of the proclivity of an agent $i$ to compromise its opinion with the opinion of its neighbor $j$ due to (1) the similarity between their opinions and (2) the similarity between node $i$'s opinion and node $j$'s mean neighbor opinion~\footnote{Node $i$'s opinion contributes to this mean.} (i.e., a neighborhood-based transitive influence).
+Node weights can take a variety of possible values, and heterogenous node weights can capture ideas like heterogeneous importances or activity levels~\cite{li2022bounded}{.
+We} suppose for simplicity that $w_k = 1$ for all $k$.
+The \textit{neighborhood-tuning parameter} $\sigma \in [0,1]$ controls the relative weights for an agent $i$ to compromise its opinion with the opinion of its neighbor $j$ due to (1) the similarity between {node $i$'s opinion and node $j$'s opinion} and (2) the similarity between node $i$'s opinion and node $j$'s mean neighbor opinion~\footnote{Node $i$'s opinion contributes to this mean.} (i.e., a neighborhood-based transitive influence).
 With $\sigma = 1$, we recover the baseline DW model \eqref{eq:DW}.
 With $\sigma = 0$, we obtain a ``pure'' NDW model \eqref{eq:NBC_DW}.
-Intermediate values of $\sigma$ combine the influence of opinion similarity between individual agents and opinion similarity that is based on neighborhoods.
+Intermediate values of $\sigma$ combine the influence of opinion similarity between individual agents and {neighborhood-based opinion similarity}.
+We sometimes refer to this situation as a ``mixed" NDW model.
 The convergence parameter $\rho$ controls the amount that interacting agents compromise in one opinion-update step.
 The value $\rho = 0.5$ corresponds to an exact opinion compromise.
-Importantly, although the term $d_{\text{BC}}$ depends symmetrically on agents $i$ and $j$, the term $d_{\text{NBC}}$ depends asymmetrically on the two agents.
-Agent $i$ looks at $j$'s neighbors to determine whether or not it is influenced by $j$, whereas agent $j$ looks at $i$'s neighbors to determine whether or not it is influenced by $i$.
-In some prior research, such as in investigations of opinion dynamics with DeGroot models \cite{xia2015structural,liu2022opinion}, influence is interpreted as a notion of trust.
-With such an interpretation, one can regard the amount of trust that $i$ places in $j$ as relating directly to $j$'s neighborhood.
+The distance $d_{\text{BC}}$ depends symmetrically on agents $i$ and $j$, but the distance $d_{\text{NBC}}$ depends asymmetrically on the two agents.
+Agent $i$ looks at agent $j$'s neighbors to determine whether or not it is influenced \footnote{In some prior studies, such as in investigations of DeGroot models \cite{xia2015structural,liu2022opinion}, researchers have interpreted influence as a notion of trust.
+With such an interpretation, the amount of trust that agent $i$ places in agent $j$ depends on $j$'s neighborhood.} by $j$, whereas agent $j$ looks at agent $i$'s neighbors to determine whether or not it is influenced by $i$.
+In Fig.~\ref{fig:example}, we show a schematic illustration of opinion updates (with exact opinion compromises) between two interacting nodes for the pure (i.e., baseline) DW model, the pure NDW model, and a mixed NDW model with $\sigma = 0.5$.

 In our neighborhood HK (NHK) model, opinion updates are synchronous.
-Opinions update according to the equation \begin{widetext}
+The opinions of the nodes update according to the equation \begin{widetext}